-Graph theory, distributed algorithms and linear distributed algorithms are a fascinating scientific subject.
+Graph theory, distributed algorithms, and linear distributed algorithms are a fascinating scientific subject.
 In this chapter we provide a broad introduction to distributed algorithms by reviewing some preliminary graphical concepts and by studying some simple algorithms.
-In Section 1.1, we review some basic notation and state a few useful facts from matrix theory.
-In Section 1.2, we review basic notions of dynamical systems and convergence theorems based on invariance principles.
-In Section 1.3 we provide a primer on graph theory with a particular emphasis on algebraic aspects such as the properties of adjacency and Laplacian matrices associated to a weighted digraph.
-In Section 1.4 we finally introduce the notion of synchronous network and of distributed algorithm.
-We introduce various complexity notions and study them in simple example problems such as the broadcast problem, the tree computation problem, and the leader election problem.
-Finally, in Section 1.5 we discuss linear distributed algorithms.
+We begin the chapter with one section introducing some basic notation and another section stating a few useful facts from matrix theory, dynamical systems, and convergence theorems based on invariance principles.
+In the third section of the chapter, we provide a primer on graph theory with a particular emphasis on algebraic aspects, such as the properties of adjacency and Laplacian matrices associated to a weighted digraph.
+In the next section of the chapter, we introduce the notion of synchronous network and of distributed algorithm.
+We state various complexity notions and study them in simple example problems such as the broadcast problem, the tree computation problem, and the leader election problem.
+In the fifth section of the chapter, we discuss linear distributed algorithms.
 We focus on linear algorithms defined by sequences of stochastic matrices and review the results on their convergence properties.
+We end the chapter with three sections on, respectively, bibliographical notes, proofs of the results presented in the chapter, and exercises.